 COVID-19 Freezes Support for Populism, New Book Claims

-DEMOS scholars analyse how populist forces handled the first wave of the pandemic
+DEMOS scholars analyse how populist forces handled the pandemic

 Budapest, March 10—Populism thrives in crises, but European populist parties failed to turn the coronavirus pandemic into political support.
 Citizens channelled attention to the implications of a serious new disease instead of populists’ polarising tactics.
 As a result, populism lost ground during the period.

 This is the crucial takeaway from a new book assessing populist parties’ strategies towards the COVID-19 crisis in eight European countries.
 Edited by DEMOS co-investigators Giuliano Bobba (University of Turin) and Nicolas Hubé (University of Lorraine), the book Populism and the Politicization of the COVID-19 Crisis in Europe, published by Palgrave Macmillan, came out in March in print and e-book.

 The publication features chapters by DEMOS scholars from the UK, Spain, Italy, France, Germany, Hungary, Czechia, and Poland.
 DEMOS will be releasing pre-prints of the book.
 All chapters are available for download below.
 To discuss the key findings of the project, editors Bobba and Hubé also wrote a blog post for the European Politics and Policy (EUROPP), a multidisciplinary academic blog run by the London School of Economics and Political Science.